 - Flavor: Chocolate lovers will flip over the flavor of these Salted Caramel Brownie cookies!
 They taste like a high-end fudgy brownie.
 And the scratch-made caramel sauce is so rich and buttery!
 It is like two treats from your grandmother's kitchen combined into one delightful cookie!

 - Texture: These cookies have a fudgy brownie texture in the center with chewy edges, then accented with gooey caramel.

 - No Refrigeration Needed: With most cookies, it is important to refrigerate the cookie batter overnight, but not with these chewy brownie cookies!
-They can be baked right away!
-Perfect for those last minute cravings!
+Just like with my Peppermint Mocha cookies, these can be baked right away!
+Perfect for those last-minute cravings!